Henry Ruggs III 40 times: Can the Alabama sprinter break John Ross's record in the NFL Combine?

 Henry Ruggs 2020 NFL Projection Draft

-As it stands today, Sporting News projects that Ruggs will be ranked number 21 overall in the Eagles.
+As it stands today, Sporting News projects that Ruggs will move to 21st place overall in the Eagles.
 From Vinnie Iyer from SN:

 The Eagles need more speed, speed and great playing capacity in the open receiver with the disappearance of Alshon Jeffery, the aging of DeSean Jackson (and pain) and the departure of Nelson Agholor.
 Ruggs (6-0, 190 pounds) conforms to the law as a field stretcher that can also use your route skills to win on shorter routes.